Sharing in Christ’s sufferings

 What difference does it make?

-If are able to rightly and confidently conclude that we are suffering with Christ, then I think it can provide us with immense comfort, and great strength to persevere.
+If we are able to rightly and confidently conclude that we are suffering with Christ, then I think it can provide us with immense comfort, and great strength to persevere.

 For example, Hebrews 12:2 is worth meditating on: